Kojo-Jr/Kojo-Jr/README.md

 # Hi there, I'm Omari!👋

 Welcome to my GitHub profile!
-I'm a passionate web developer and mobile app developer with a keen interest in writing clean and maintainable code.
+I'm a passionate web and mobile app developer interested in writing clean and maintainable code.
 I am also aspiring to be a Data Scientist.
-Here you can find some of my latest projects, contributions and more about me.
+Here you can find my latest projects, contributions, and more about me.
 # 🚀 About Me
 - 👀 I’m interested in becoming a full-stack developer and a Data Scientist
 - 🌱 I’m currently learning React Native and enhancing my JavaScript Skills
-- 🎓 I emphasize the importance of both personal and professional development through continuous learning and community engagement.
+- 🎓 I emphasize the importance of personal and professional development through continuous learning and community engagement.
 - 💞️ I’m looking to collaborate on new projects, creative ideas, or opportunities
 <!--- 📫 How to reach me omarieben7@gmail.com -->
 <!--- ⚡ Fun fact: ...-->